Day 5 – 31 Aug 2009 | Rampur – Shimla – Chandigarh

 Of fog and rains

-All of us were wet and shivering in the cold the folks who have just arrived decided to change clothes while Manish and I again went ahead.
+Folks who have just arrived decided to change clothes while Manish and I again went ahead.
 I was driving faster today in hope to check out Shimla before leaving, but considering the time (1:30 pm) it seems ‘दूर का ढोल’.
-After about 40Kms of nice roads with apple orchards alongside we halted for a break.
+After about 40km of nice roads with apple orchards alongside we halted for a break.

-At 3:20 pm we had breached Shimla only to be faced by a long jam.
-We kept overtaking the jam for a kilometre or so, up to a point where two policemen managing the jam ordered us to stop.
-After 15-20 minutes, we decided to give them the slip and we were glad we did that, as the traffic further up was non-existent.
-It turned out heavy vehicles which were climbing the steep incline from the other side were slow and as a precautionary measure our side was made to wait adding on that was the incoming traffic of tourists from our side.
+At 2:20 pm we had breached Shimla only to be faced by a long jam.
+We kept overtaking the jam for a kilometre or so, up to a point where two policemen managing the jam ordered us to a halt.

 2:00 PM: Eternal wait at Shimla

-All in all, we wasted little over than 40 mins and it was over 2:00 pm already.
 Thinking that I have to travel back to Dehradun I kept my mount on the bike, waiting for them to move.
-While in reality in my heart I wanted to take a break at Shimla for the day I was thinking that probably Lovey and Sudi wanted the same.
-But I was a little miffed with the Veto at Rampur’ and considering that I was the new one in the group so It would be inappropriate for me ask to break up the group now.
+After a while maybe because of 5 days of exhaustion or maybe because I do not like to kill time doing nothing I do not know but I was miffed waiting like this and I was holding on considering that I was the new one in the group and It would be inappropriate for me ask to break up the group now.

 7:30 PM: The fall beginning